Red-Jazz-AI/neural-network-ai/README.md

 # Installation
-* Go to [PyTorch](https://pytorch.org/) and you should see a Installion area, simply choose the settings that fit you best, and use the pip command that is given.
+* Go to [PyTorch](https://pytorch.org/) and you should see a installation area, simply choose the settings that fit you best, and use the pip command that is given.
 * Then clone this repository or download it.

 # Usage